eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 If you have installed Cyclone DDS using the product installer, the *ddsperf* tool is pre-installed within ``<cyclonedds_dir>/bin``.
-If you have installed Cyclone DDS through the native installation process, (from GitHub), you can locate the tool within ``<cyclonedds_dir>/build/bin``.
+If you have installed Cyclone DDS through the process,
+(from GitHub), you can locate the tool within ``<cyclonedds_dir>/build/bin``.